XKaguya/RDPInterceptor/README.md

 # RDPInterceptor

-RDPInterceptor is a tool that helps personal server owner to only allowed specific IP address can connect.
+RDPInterceptor is a tool that helps server owners to only allow specific IP addresses to connect.

 # Usage

 ## Cmd

 ### `.\RDPInterceptor.exe --WebOnly`

 ## GUI

 ### Just double-click the exe.

 # Features

 ## WebUI Management

-### You can remotely manage the Whitelist by connect to the port 5000(HTTP)/5001(HTTPS).
-HTTPS perfer.
+### You can remotely manage the whitelist by connecting to port 5000 (HTTP)/5001 (HTTPS).
+HTTPS is preferred.

-### All the things you can do on the program also can do remotely.
+### All the tasks you can perform using the program can also be done remotely.

-### You can also only start the WebService.
+### You can also start only the web service.

-### WebUI is protected by cookie.
-The default username and password is `admin/admin`.You can change this in the login page.
+### The WebUI is protected by a cookie.
+The default username and password are `admin/admin`.
+You can change this on the login page.

-### Cookie's life cycle is 10m.
+### The cookie's lifespan is 10 minutes.

-### Username and Password are stored at `auth.xml`.
-The password is encrypted with SHA-256.
+### Usernames and passwords are stored in `auth.xml`.
+Passwords are encrypted using the SHA-256 algorithm.

 ## IP Whitelist

-### Only specific ip address can make connection with host.
+### Only specific IP addresses can make connections with the host.

 # TODO

 ## Custom RDP Port.

-## More ways to interceptor.
+## More interception methods.

-## And many many maybe.
+## And many more possibilities.